Bleach (TV series): Music

 The soundtrack of Bleach, composed by Shirō Sagisu, was released in four volumes and an anniversary box set.
 A series of character song albums, the "Bleach Beat Collection" albums, and best-of albums composed of the theme songs were released, all by Sony Music Entertainment Japan.

 Five volumes of Bleach Soundtracks have been released.
 Bleach Original Soundtrack 1 has twenty five songs, released on May 18, 2005.
 Bleach Original Soundtrack 2 has twenty three songs covering up to episode 64 of the Bount Arc and was released on August 8, 2006.
 Bleach Original Soundtrack 3 has twenty seven songs and was released on November 5, 2008.
 Bleach Original Soundtrack 4 was the fourth and final album that has thirty songs, and was released on December 16, 2009.
 The fifth anniversary box set was released on July 29, 2009, with a CD including 21 previously unreleased songs.

 The Bleach Beat Collections is a set of CDs published by Sony Music featuring recordings by the original Japanese voice actors that provide a look at the personalities of the characters they play, as well as the voice actors themselves.
 The first CD was released on June 22, 2005, twenty-one volumes followed across four named sets called Sessions.

 A number of additional collections have been released.
 Two volumes were released as "The Best", with each volume containing twenty four songs each on two discs; the first volume released March 21, 2007, and the second one on March 18, 2009.
-The "Bleach Breathless Collection" contains six releases featuring five tracks of the individual Soul Reaper.
+The Bleach Breathless Collection contains six releases featuring five tracks of the individual Soul Reaper.
+The volumes were released from September 30, 2009, to March 3, 2010.
 The six volumes feature Ichigo, Rukia, Renji, Toshiro, Shuhei and Byakuya, respectively.
-Three Radio DJCD Bleach 'B' Station season CD sets, each containing six volumes, have been released in Japan.
+A CD series titled Radio DJCD Bleach 'B' Station, consisting of five seasons—the first two with six CDs each and the rest with five—was released from December 5, 2005, to June 22, 2011.